anaismu/anaismu.github.io/README.md

 ## Training
 ### ESSLI 2022, Galway, Ireland.
-I attended the 2022 European Summer School in Logic, Language and Information (ESSLLI) that was taking place in University of Galway.
+I attended the 2022 European Summer School in Logic, Language and Information (ESSLLI) that was taking place at the University of Galway.
 I had the opportunity to follow the courses:
-• MULTIMODAL SEMANTICS FOR AFFORDANCESANDACTIONS, James Pustejovsky and Nikhil Krishnaswamy
+- MULTIMODAL SEMANTICS FOR AFFORDANCES AND ACTIONS, James Pustejovsky and Nikhil Krishnaswamy
-• ADVANCED COURSE ON COMPUTATIONAL MODELS OF GROUNDING IN DIALOGUE, David Traum
+- ADVANCED COURSE ON COMPUTATIONAL MODELS OF GROUNDING IN DIALOGUE, David Traum
-• MULTIMODAL INTERACTION IN DIALOGUEANDITS MEANING, Jonathan Ginzburg and Andy Lücking
+- MULTIMODAL INTERACTION IN DIALOGUE AND ITS MEANING, Jonathan Ginzburg and Andy Lücking
-• A LINGUIST’S GUIDE TO NEURAL NETWORK, Tim Van de Cruys and workshop:
+- A LINGUIST’S GUIDE TO NEURAL NETWORK, Tim Van de Cruys and workshop:
-• Annotation, Recognition and Evaluation of Actions II (AREA-II)
+- Annotation, Recognition and Evaluation of Actions II (AREA-II)

 ### CRT-AI Training Weeks
 As part of the agreement between my funding body, the Centre for Research and Training in